RichDBklyn/NYC_Rest_Insp/README.md

 ##DATA
 ###Raw Data

+**Source:** DOHMH updates and publishes the results of its restaurant inspections on [NYC Open Data](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/xx67-kt59) on a regular (typically daily) basis.
+It is important to note that the data do **not** represent the full universe of inspections DOHMH has conducted.
+Instead, it contains inspection results only for restaurants *in active status* on the day the dataset is created: no information is provided for inspections conducted at restaurants that have gone out of business.
+In addition, the dataset only contains resulst for inspections that have occurred *within three years of the most recent inspection*: if restaurants A and B both had an inspection on 11/30/2011 and restaurant A's most recent inspection is 11/29/2014 and restuarant B's is 12/1/2014, the dataset will contain the 11/30/2011 inspection results for restaurant A but not for restaurant B.  [A more detailed description of the dataset](www) and a [data dictionary](www) are available.  ***ADD LINKS***

-**Source:** DOHMH regularly updates and publishes the results of its restaurant inspections on [NYC Open Data](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/xx67-kt59).
-This dataset was downloaded on December 4, 2014 subject to the following filtering condition:
+**Download:** A master dataset was created by downloading the entire inpsection result dataset for December 4, 2014, subject to the following filtering condition:

 * inspection type limited to cycle inspections

-**Description:** 429,903 records met the filtering conditions listed above.
-Each record represents a single violation for which a restaurant was cited during an inspection.
-In other words, if one restaurant inspection found three different violations, three separate records would be included in the dataset.
-If no violations were found in the inpsection, the dataset would contain one record.
+**Master Dataset Description:** The 429,093 records meeting the filtering condition listed above represent a *violation-level* dataset: each record represents a single violation for which a restaurant was cited during an inspection.
+(In other words, if one restaurant inspection found three different violations, three separate records would be included in the dataset.)
+If no violations were found in the inspection, the dataset would contain one record.

-**Variables Names, Types and Values:**
+***Variables Names, Types and Values:***

 Name                  |Data Type |Description                |Values
 ----------------------|----------|---------------------------|-------------------------------------------------